-9-36-4.
+9-36-5.
 Gang Block Lock/Unlock (GBLK/GBULK)

 These instructions are only effective if WPSEL=1.
-The GBLK and GBULK instructions provide a quick method to enable/disable the lock protection block of the whole chip at once.
+The GBLK and GBULK instructions provide a quick method to set or clear all DPB bits at once.

 The WREN (Write Enable) instruction is required before issuing the GBLK/GBULK instruction.
-The sequence of issuing GBLK/GBULK instruction is: CS# goes low $\rightarrow$ send GBLK/GBULK (7Eh/98h) instruction $\rightarrow$ CS# goes high.
+The sequence of issuing GBLK/GBULK instruction is: CS# goes low \rightarrow send GBLK/GBULK (7Eh/98h) instruction \rightarrow CS# goes high.